HTML

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-In this example, the <main> element contains the primary content of the web page, including a heading and a paragraph of text.
+element contains the primary content of the web page, including a heading and a paragraph of text.

-HTML <section>
+¶HTML <section>

-The <section> element in HTML is used to define a section of a web page.
+element in HTML is used to define a section of a web page.
 It is typically used to group together related content, such as a group of articles or a section of a long article.

-Example of <section> element
+¶Example of <section>

 <!DOCTYPE html>